 We are subject to numerous environmental, health and safety laws and regulations, including those governing laboratory procedures and the handling, use, storage, treatment and disposal of hazardous materials and wastes.
-Our operations in the future may involve the use of hazardous and flammable materials, including chemicals and biological materials.
-Our operations in the future may also produce hazardous waste products.
-In the future, we may generally contract with third parties for the disposal of these materials and wastes.
+Our operations may involve the use of hazardous and flammable materials, including chemicals and biological materials.
+Our operations may also produce hazardous waste products.
+We may generally contract with third parties for the disposal of these materials and wastes.
 We cannot eliminate the risk of contamination or injury from these materials.
 In the event of contamination or injury resulting from our use of hazardous materials, we could be held liable for any resulting damages, and any liability could exceed our resources.
 We also could incur significant costs associated with civil or criminal fines and penalties.